AbdlRahman2020/MovieBuddy/model/README.md

 The credits for the Content Based Recommendation System is mainly inspired by Google’s [Blog](https://developers.google.com/machine-learning/recommendation) about recommendation systems.

-We are going to use TMDB5000 DATASET from Kaggle.com.
+We used TMDB5000 DATASET from Kaggle.com.
 The dataset consists of 2 files, namely, tmdb_5000_credits.csv & tmdb_5000_movies.csv.
-There is another dataset called THE MOVIES DATASET which has more than a million movie reviews and ratings.
-However, I did not use it for 2 reasons.

-    The dataset is too large for the system & requires an estimate of 45–50GB RAM.
-    The machine learning model produced is also too large for Heroku.
-Heroku does not allow us to store more than 250MB on a free account.

-Let me go through the dataset very briefly so that we can focus on building the machine learning model part.

-We load the 2 CSV files into df1 & df2 pandas data frames.
+First We loaded the 2 CSV files into df1 & df2 pandas data frames.

-Instead of handling both the data frames, I merged the data frames so that we have to work on a single data frame.
+Instead of handling both the data frames, we merged the data frames so that we have to work on a single data frame.
 The dataset thankfully does not have a large number of empty values.
-Let’s handle them one by one.
-Here is an overview of all the columns.
+This is the final overview of all the column:

 ![All columns view for NaN](../static/images/image3.png)